 The Latin American Left, Israel, and the Jews (1947–1975)

-Please join the CSA for a lecture by one of our spring Visiting Scholars on this crucial topic for understanding the current state of left-wing attitudes toward Jews and Israel across Latin America.
+Please join the CSA and the Center for Latin American and Caribbean Studies for a lecture by one of our spring Visiting Scholars on this crucial topic for understanding the current state of left-wing attitudes toward Jews and Israel across Latin America.

 Headshot of Gustavo with white background.